sourcegraph/handbook/content/departments/product-engineering/engineering/admin-exp/delivery/onboarding.md

 #### Tasks

+- Familiarise yourself with the [internal infrastructure](../../tools/index.md) at Sourcegraph and ownership areas.
+  - Setup a 1 on 1 meeting with a member of the [cloud](../../admin-exp/devops/index.md#members) and [developer experience](../../enablement/dev-experience/index.md#members)
 - Read through the [deployments types](https://docs.google.com/presentation/d/1u4mbXjubQqV-6WFbuS7Q1b_X6BVh-_GWzzFQMcrAzLw/edit#slide=id.p) presentation
 - Schedule a 1 on 1 meeting with each of the engineers in the team
 - Set up a [local environment](https://docs.sourcegraph.com/dev/getting-started).
 This will be your other test environment.
 If you get stuck, just post in the #dev-chat Slack channel.
 You will often want to run Sourcegraph locally when you are troubleshooting or testing.